nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Make prefixes for commands case-insensitive
 **Problem:**
 Prefixes are case-sensitive, hence command arguments such as ` T/` will be interpreted as plain text.
+In InternBuddy, command prefixes are lowercase.
 For example, `add n/Visa r/Software Engineer s/New d/2023-03-01 t/javascript T/react` will add an internship entry with company name
    `Visa`, role `Software Engineer`, status `New`, deadline of application `2023-03-01`, and tag `javascript T/react`.
   Therefore, it is possible to add substrings such as `T/`, `C/` or `R/` to any of the fields, even though the user could have intended to enter `t/`, `c/` or `r/`.